-Airport security is an important part of keeping Americans safe.
-However, the government’s approach has all too often been marked by an unfortunate focus on high-tech gimmicks and intrusive information-gathering efforts that not only threaten American values but also fall short as effective ways to secure aviation.
+Airport security has been a major focus of security efforts since 9/11, and rightly so.
+However, the government’s approach to keeping our skies safe has often been marked by an unfortunate focus on high-tech gimmicks and identity-based security — and, more recently, highly invasive pat-downs — that not only threaten American values but also fall short as an effective way to secure aviation.